Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 Bukacek found the messages heartening, she said.
 “The majority of people in the valley think like I do.
 If it was this terrible pandemic, we’d be seeing people drop dead.”
 She still maintains that the number of deaths from the virus has been wildly inflated to justify lockdowns.

-Despite her denial, the Flathead is now a coronavirus hot spot, with over 1,130 active cases as of Friday and a vaccination rate of 45 percent.
-The rising rate of illness gave Kari Elliott pause in September as she started her 27th year teaching fourth-graders in Kalispell.
-Last year, she watched the pandemic tear her school apart.
+Despite her denial, the Flathead Valley has been a coronavirus hot spot since the summer, with 1,130 active cases as of Friday and a vaccination rate of 45 percent.
+The rising illness gave Kari Elliott pause in September as she started her 27th year teaching fourth-graders in Kalispell.
+Last year, she had watched the pandemic tear her school apart.

 In February, with the virus seeming to ease, Republican Gov. Gianforte lifted statewide mask requirements imposed by his predecessor, Democrat Steve Bullock.
-But the district kept its mandate, leading to the first contested races for the nonpartisan school board that anyone could remember, with five incumbents facing challengers for positions that had often gone begging for volunteers.
+But the district kept its mandate, a decision that led to the first contested races for the nonpartisan school board that anyone could remember, with five incumbents facing challengers for positions that had often gone begging for volunteers.

 Elliott, 49, panicked that she would be unprotected in her classroom.
 She was newly engaged, nine years after her first husband died in a car crash.
 She updated her will and life insurance policy just in case.
 Then she wrote a letter to the school board and posted it on Facebook, begging them not to give in to pressure to rescind the mandate.